 Strawberries, tomatoes, and peppers are all available to pick starting in late December/early January in South Florida.
 Usually we travel north to Palm Beach County, but today we traveled south to Miami-Dade County.
 There’s an area that takes a little over an hour to get to called The Redlands.
 It’s known for it’s agriculture.
 We visited two farms on our first farm day, Knaus Berry Farm and Burr’s Berry Farm.

-Tractors are incredibly useful in the agricultural operations.
+Tractors like lawn tractors are incredibly useful in the agricultural operations.
 That’s why getting it well-maintained is essential.
 If it gets broken and needs some replacement parts, there are sites online which may probably be the number one source for compact tractor parts and foreign tractor parts.

 Usually I stay really close and hold his hand, but this time I let him explore more independently.
 He stayed nearby and checked to see where we were so that he didn’t get too far away from us.